-- Snake will be performing as part of the City of Culture in Hull in 2017
+- Snake's performances were included as part of the City of Culture celebration in Hull in 2017

 Snake plays soprano, alto, tenor and baritone Saxes, Shakuhachi, Flutes, Whistles and Vocals.
 He also composes and works as an educator, examiner and music director.